Curriculum in District 30

 An Update from the Office of the Assistant Superintendent for Curriculum and Instruction

-District 30 students continue to use Math In Focus (K-5) and the Big Ideas (grades 6-8) curricular resources, which are comprehensive math programs that support the Common Core Mathematics Standards.
-These programs demand high levels of rigor in the teaching of mathematics.
+District 30 students are now implementing the most recent editions of Math In Focus (K-5) and Big Ideas grades 6-8) as curricular resources.
+These programs are comprehensive math programs that support the Common Core Mathematics Standards and demand high levels of rigor in the teaching of mathematics.
 Notable shifts from previous programs include a focus on studying fewer topics in more depth, a focus on mastery rather than a spiraling approach curriculum, and the use of “models to representations to abstractions” as an instructional approach.